Unleash your creativity with 3D printing!

 Though this goes without saying, font size is incredibly important when it comes to the legibility of text on your print as well.
 Printing in a size that is too small will make it nearly impossible for anyone to read, and printing too large can take up space very quickly.

-Ideally, you should always use a font size anywhere from 18 to 26 points when designing text for your print.
+Ideally, you should always use a font size of anywhere from 18 to 26 points when designing text for your print.
 This will ensure that your text will be easily readable without being too large or too small.

 More Tips To Ensure Your Text Is Readable